libratom/libratom/README.md

 pip install libratom
 ```

-## Entity extraction
+## Command Overview

-Libratom provides a CLI with planned support for a range of email processing tasks.
-Currently, the CLI supports entity extraction from individual PST and mbox files, or directories containing one or more PST and mbox files.
+Libratom provides a CLI to run several different tasks.
 To see available commands, type:

 ```shell
 (venv) user@host:~$ ratom -h
 ```

+Follow one of the section links below for detailed explanations of how the available commands work:

+*   [Entity extraction](#entity-extraction): Entity extraction from individual PST and mbox files, or directories containing one or more PST and mbox files.
+*   [Model installation](#model-installation): Model selection and installation tool for users who wish to install models prior to running the tool, or select specific older versions of models.
+*   [Scan and report](#scan-and-report): Quickly scan an email source and generate a report.

+## Entity extraction

 To see detailed help for the entity extraction command, type: